 This course will provide candidates with an opportunity to observe, interview, work with, and perform the duties of K-12 administrators and leaders at the district level in an actual work setting.
-Course requirements include a minimum of 360 contact hours, completion of a leadership portfolio, and structured performance activities related to the role and responsibilities of the K-12 educational leader at the district level that are aligned with individual state standards.
-Prerequisite/s: None
+Course requirements include a minimum of 120 contact hours, completion of a leadership portfolio, and structured performance activities related to the role and responsibilities of K-12 educational leader at the district level that are aligned with national standards for educational leaders and individual state standards.
+Prerequisite/s: EDD 8010, EDD 8431, EDD 8432, EDD 8434, EDD 8472, and EDD 8499A